Zeta functions of $\mathbb{F}_p$-Lie algebras and finite $p$-groups: Introduction

+The original motivation to introduce zeta functions of rings was to use them to study the subgroup growth problems in group theory.
+As the study of subgroup growth of finitely generated nilpotent groups can be linearized via the Mal'cev correspondence \cite[Theorem 4.1]{GSS/88}, one could translate it to the subring growth of suitable nilpotent Lie rings.
+For this reason most of the known results on zeta functions of rings have been focusing on nilpotent Lie rings.

-The definition of $\zeta_{L(\Fp)}^{*}(s)$ does not necessarily require $L$ to be a Lie ring, or to be nilpotent (see Subsection \ref{subsec:non-nilp}).
-However, if we restrict $L$ to be a nilpotent Lie ring of class-$c$, then for $p>c$ the Lazard correspondence gives $L(\Fp)$ a corresponding finite $p$-group $G(L(\Fp))$ of class-$c$, order $p^n$ and exponent $p$ using the Baker-Campbell-Hausdorff formula (\cite[Chapter 10]{Khukhro/98}).
-It gives isomorphism between the subalgebras (and ideals) of $L(\Fp)$ and the subgroups (and normal subgroups) of its corresponding $G(L(\Fp))$ (\cite[Example 10.24]{Khukhro/98}).
-Hence for $p>c$ we have
+If we restrict $L(\Fp)$ to be a class-$c$ nilpotent $\Fp$-Lie algebra of dimension $n$, then similar to the Lie ring case, for prime $p>c$ the Lazard correspondence gives $L(\Fp)$ a corresponding finite $p$-group $G(L(\Fp))$ of class-$c$, order $p^n$ and exponent $p$ using the Baker-Campbell-Hausdorff formula (\cite[Chapter 10]{Khukhro/98}).
+Like \cite[Theorem 4.1]{GSS/88}, \cite[Example 10.24]{Khukhro/98} suggests that for almost all primes $p>c$ we have

-This implies that the method in this paper allows us to count subgroups or normal subgroups of fixed index in given finite $p$-groups.
-Hence in this paper we mainly concentrate on zeta functions of nilpotent Lie $\Fp$-algebras, which can be also interpreted as zeta functions of finite $p$-groups.
+This implies that the method we use in this paper also allows us to count subgroups or normal subgroups of fixed-index in a given finite $p$-group of exponent $p$.
+For instance, all the zeta functions of nilpotent $\Fp$-Lie algebras $L(\Fp)$ in this article exhibits that \begin{itemize} \item $a_{p^{i}}^{*}(L(\Fp))\neq0$ for all $0\leq i \leq n$, \item $a_{p}^{*}(L(\Fp))=\binom{r}{1}_p$, where $r$ is the number of generators of $L$, \end{itemize} which are compatible with the fact that for any finite $p$-group $G$ there are at least 1 normal subgroup of each index, and the number of maximal subgroups (hence normal and index $p$) is $\sum_{k=0}^{r-1}p^{k}$, where $r$ is the minimum size of a generating set for $G$.